Making the most of the collective gap year we are all living through right now

 A podcast aimed at those in midlife and older who are using this global timeout to find meaning and purpose and to figure out what comes next.
 Guests include well-known authors and experts as well as inspiring individuals.

 Scroll down to see all the episodes

-Season 3 is about our collective Gap Year — the gap year we’ve all been forced to take because of the pandemic.
+Season 3 is about making the most of the collective gap year we are all living through right now — the gap year we’ve all been forced to take because of the pandemic.
 This new season won’t be all about COVID, but it will be about “What’s next?”
 That’s the big question that drives people to take a gap year – especially those in midlife – in order to figure things out.
 And it’s the question that has come into sharp focus for so many of us during the pandemic: What is next for you?
 Are you creating a better normal?
 And on a happier note, what is your NEW BEST THING that has come out of this strange and historic time?

 You’ll hear from ordinary individuals in midlife and older as well as from authors and experts like Guy Kawasaki, Juliette Kayyem, Seth Godin, Kerry Hannon, Chip Conley, and Marc Freedman – and a recurring guest, her physician author husband Sam Harrington.

 Topics include aging and health in the time of the Coronavirus, adapting to change and transition, lifelong learning, creativity and COVID, taking agency when everything seems uncertain, and more.

 The term gap year symbolizes more than taking a time out.
 It is a frame for examining reinvention, a new purpose, aging with wisdom, trying new things, bucket list travel, a new approach to health and well-being, and more.
 Debbie’s guests in SEASON 2 were a mix of inspiring individuals who are taking or have taken grown-up gap years along with well-known authors and experts.
 SEASON 3 coming this fall!